Top 20 Most Popular Foods in Congo

 16. Mpiodi (Horse Mackerel)

-The most popular recipe by far is the oil-fried mpiodi.
-In second place, we have the mpiodi grilled at barbeques; for this recipe, larger-sized mpiodis are preferred.
-But it is not uncommon to taste a mpiodi in tomato sauce or mixed with vegetables.
+The most popular recipe by far is the oil-fried Mpiodi.
+In the second place, we have the Mpiodi grilled at barbeques; for this recipe, larger-sized Mpiodis are preferred.
+But it is not uncommon to taste a Mpiodi in tomato sauce or mixed with vegetables.